Sabrina Darrow, PhD

 Additionally, Dr. Darrow has developed a line of research aimed at improving the implementation of principle-based interventions through the use of transdiagnostic, behavioral assessments and technology-based solutions.
 She has a current award from the UCSF Resource Allocation Program (RAP) Digital Health mechanism to fund the development of a mobile assessment application based on the matching law, a behavior analytic principle.

 Dr. Darrow is passionate about improving the link between research and practice.
-She provides free consultation to practitioners on developing research protocols for their practices as a member of the Society for the Science of Clinical Psychology’s Task Force on Research Assistance for Practitioners.
+She provides consultation to practitioners on developing research protocols for their practices as a member of the Society for the Science of Clinical Psychology’s Task Force on Research Assistance for Practitioners.

 Dr. Darrow is also a therapist within the Dialectical Behavior Therapy Program for Adolescents and Young Adults (http://psych.ucsf.edu/DBTprogram) where she works with high risk, multiproblem youth and their families.
 She also supervises trainees’ clinical work with youth.